solana-mobile/safari-extension-walletlib/README.md

 ## RPC methods

-The SDK provides an implementation of two initial Wallet RPC requests for convenience : _GetAccounts_ and _SignPayloads_.
+The SDK provides an implementation of two initial Wallet RPC requests for convenience:

+- _GetAccounts_
+- _SignPayloads_

 Using them is optional and the wallet can create their own custom RPC requests, explained in the next section.

 These RPC methods are defined by a JSON Serializable Parameter and Result type.
 These types will are defined equivalently in both the Javascript library and the Swift library.